usabilla/usabilla-u4a-android-sdk/README.md

 implementation `com.google.android.gms:play-services-safetynet:17.0.0`
 ```

-Call the following method in your app before any action with the Usabilla SDK
+Call the following function in your app before any action with the Usabilla SDK

 ```kotlin
 fun upgradeSecurityProvider(context: Context) {